scalabel/scalabel/README.md

 ## Try It Yourself

-Below is a quick way to install dependencies and launch the scalabel server.
+Below is a quick way to install dependencies and launch the Scalabel server.

 **Note**: You only need to do either Step 3 or 4, but not both.